Tag archive for: 800 years

 President of the Medicine Section of the Montpellier Academy of Sciences and Letters

-Plastic surgeon2:00-2:40 p.m.: From animals to humans: from AIDS to COVID-19,
+Plastic surgeon2:00–2:40 p.m.: From Animals to Humans: From AIDS to COVID-19,

-- 2:40-3:15 p.m.: The case of meat,
+- 2:40–3:15 p.m.: The Case of Meat,

 Jean-Louis CUQ*, University of Montpellier:

-Eric SERVAT, University of Montpellier, UNESCO Chair4:25 p.m. to 4:45 p.m.: Break
+Eric SERVAT, University of Montpellier, UNESCO Chair2:25–2:45 p.m.: Break

 4:45–5:25 p.m.: The historical controversy between vitalists and reductionists.

-Edgar MORIN, CNRS, sociologist, philosopher5:25 p.m. to 6:15 p.m.: Roundtable discussion between speakers
+Edgar MORIN, CNRS, sociologist, philosopher5:25–6:15 p.m.: Panel discussion among the speakers

-6:15-6:30 p.m.: Conclusion, by Thierry Lavabre-Bertrand, President of the Montpellier Academy of Sciences and Letters
+6:15–6:30 p.m.: Closing remarks by Thierry Lavabre-Bertrand, President of the Montpellier Academy of Sciences and Letters

-Saturday, December 4—afternoon
+Saturday, December 4 – afternoon

-- 2:40-3:15 p.m.: The case of meat,
+- 2:40–3:15 p.m.: The Case of Meat,

-As part of the 800th anniversary celebrations of the Faculty of Medicine, in partnership withthe National Academy of Surgery, we will be hosting the Academy of Surgery's annual conference on our Arnaud de Villeneuve campus.
+As part of the 800th anniversary celebrations of the Faculty of Medicine, in partnership withthe National Academy of Surgery, we will host the Academy of Surgery’s annual conference at our Arnaud de Villeneuve campus.

-A symposium organized to mark the 800th anniversary of the Faculty of Medicine.
+A symposium organized to mark the 800th anniversary of the School of Medicine.

-Members of the National Academy of Surgery will meet to discuss the role of robotics and AI in 21st-century surgery and will consider the future training of surgeons.
-A tribute will be paid to François de Lapeyronie, one of the fathers of modern surgery and founder of the Royal Academy of Surgery.
+Members of the National Academy of Surgery will gather to discuss the role of robotics and AI in 21st-century surgery and to explore the future of surgical training.
+A tribute will be paid to François de Lapeyronie, one of the founding fathers of modern surgery and founder of the Royal Academy of Surgery.

-Conference program, October 21, 2021, at the Historic Building
+Conference Program, October 21, 2021, at the Historic Building

 4:00 p.m.